Koh-Lanta: Season 5 controversy

-During the broadcast of the second episode (July 8, 2005 in France and July 10, 2005 in New Caledonia), participants had to kill and cook Puffinus pacificus, a species of fully protected bird in New Caledonia.
-This caused that several spectators demanded explanations to the TF1 channel.
-TF1 responded that according to the LPO (in English, League for the Protection of Birds), Puffinus pacificus are not a protected species.
+During the broadcast of the second episode (July 8, 2005 in France and July 10, 2005 in New Caledonia), participants had to kill and cook wedge-tailed shearwaters, a fully-protected bird species in New Caledonia.
+This caused several spectators to demand explanations to the TF1 channel.
+TF1 responded that according to the LPO (in English, League for the Protection of Birds), wedge-tailed shearwater are not a protected species.
 LPO asked the CSA (broadcasting regulator in France) to take up the case, and the latter also decided to initiate legal action against TF1 and the producer of the Adventure Line Productions program.

 The petition against the production company was accepted, therefore TF1 was ordered to pay the LPO €1,000 in damages and €2,000 for procedural expenses, while the TF1 channel lawsuit against the LPO was rejected.

 Season 13 cancellation

 Production for the 2013 season was cancelled following the death of a contestant, Gérald Babin, during the first day of filming in Cambodia on 22 March 2013.
+Babin had collapsed and was initially taken to a local infirmary before being transferred by airlift to a hospital.
+The production company Adventure Line Productions and host Denis Brogniart denied that Babin’s treatment had been delayed because of shooting and said the production had nothing to do with his death.
 The program's on-site doctor, Thierry Costa, committed suicide following the controversy.
 Production later resumed for Koh-Lanta: The New Edition.

 The death of Babin marked the second death of a contestant on any edition of Survivor worldwide.
-The first (and so far only other) death occurred on the 4th season of Bulgarian Survivor (titled Survivor BG: Philippines) when contestant Noncho Vodenicharov died, however unlike Koh-Lanta the production of the series continued.
+The first (and so far only other) death occurred on the 4th season of Bulgarian Survivor (titled Survivor BG: Philippines) when contestant Noncho Vodenicharov died, however unlike Koh-Lanta the production of the season continued.